Puzzle 31: GPU Occupancy Optimization

 The Real Mystery Revealed:

-• All kernels achieve nearly identical occupancy (~64-66%) despite dramatic resource differences
+• All kernels land in the same occupancy band despite dramatic resource differences

-• The mystery isn’t occupancy mismatch - it’s why identical occupancy and performance despite huge resource differences!
+• The mystery isn’t occupancy mismatch - it’s why similar occupancy and near-identical performance despite huge resource differences!

 SAXPY Workload Characteristics: